-- Consent from a parent or carer is given for the assessment booking and assessment information is also sent to the parent or carer following confirmation of booking - Emergency contact details are required for candidates before the assessment day - We recommend that candidates below the age of 18 years of age are accompanied by a responsible adult who remains at the assessment centre for the duration of the assessment - The Lead Assessor is made aware who on the assessment is under 18 - Parent/guardian consent is not required for students taking an assessment at a college, school or other education provider where they are enrolled.
+- Consent from a parent or carer is given for the assessment booking. - The BHS will email booking confirmation and an Emergency Contact Form to the candidate and to the parent/carer of the candidate.
+It is the responsibility of the parent/carer to complete the Emergency Contact Form on the day of the assessment, or for the candidate to bring a completed form with them to the assessment. - Emergency contact details are required for candidates before the assessment day.
+The emergency contact is called once if a candidate does not turn up. - We clearly state in our Assessment Terms and Conditions that BHS or the assessment centre cannot provide supervision for candidates during breaks and lunch time.
+The BHS strongly recommends that any candidate below the age of 18 years should be accompanied by a responsible adult who remains at the assessment centre for the duration of the assessment.
+For candidates aged 16-17, it is at the discretion of their parent/carer. - If the accompanying adult leaves the assessment centre at any time, the responsibility for the candidate remains with the accompanying adult.
+It is the responsibility of the accompanying adult to leave emergency contact details with the assessor who must be contactable. - If a candidate under 18 arrives without a responsible adult, the responsibility for the candidate lies with the emergency contact provided at the time of booking.
+This person must be contactable during the assessment. - The Lead Assessor is made aware who on the assessment is under 18. - Parent/guardian consent is not required for students taking an assessment at a college, school or other education provider where they are enrolled.
 Responsibility will defer to the education provider and the safeguarding measures they have in place for their own students.